-Margot was born and brought up in Coventry, around where many of her family and friends still reside.
+Margot grew up in Coventry, around where many of her family and friends still reside.
 She went to school in Leamington Spa and Somerset before attending the London School of Economics where she read Economics and Government.
 As a student, Margot chaired the Conservative Association, was elected to the Student Union Executive, and continues to support the institution through her role as a governor.
 During her studies Margot worked as a researcher for Sir Anthony Durant MP and after graduating spent a gap year in the press office of Conservative Central Office.

 Margot started work for Maurice James Industries (MJI), a business started by her father in the 1930s.
 Working in sales and marketing, she gained valuable experience in business across the West Midlands.
 In 1986, she co-founded her own company, Shire Health; a PR and medical education business.
 Shire Health was voted ‘Consultancy of the Year’ three times and Margot was voted Communicator of the Year in 1997.
 After twelve years of running the business Margot sold Shire Health to the WPP Group, and was appointed Head of European Healthcare for their advertising agency Ogilvy & Mather.

 For many years Margot has been involved with the NHS beyond her business interests.
 She served on the board of Parkside NHS Trust for four years, and also worked as a Mental Health Manager.
 She has also been involved with various charities, and spent ten years as a trustee of Abantu, an African women’s charity, where she trained women from more than forty different African countries in communication and lobbying skills.
 She has also worked as a mentor for the Prince’s Trust and Young Enterprise.

 Margot stood as the Conservative Party's Parliamentary candidate in Holborn & St Pancras at the 2005 General Election.
 Whilst coming third, she succeeded in expanding the Conservative Party’s share of the vote and gained an above average swing of 2%.